Net::FTP - phpMan

 "Net::FTP" is a class implementing a simple FTP client in Perl as

 described in RFC959.
-It provides wrappers for a subset of the RFC959
+It provides wrappers for the commonly used subset

 OVERVIEW